LevelFourAB/airgonaut/README.md

 * An interface to trigger notifications in your backend
 * Multiple targets, such as e-mail and sms, with individual rendering for each target
-* Support for digests, per platform and type of notification
+* Planned: Support for digests, per notification target and type of notification

 ## Status